Last Updated on

 #5 – Physical location of your business and hosting

 The Search Engines recognize that for many search queries a locally based website provides the best results.
 This why the Search Engines include your business address and where your website is hosted as SEO factors.
-These factors reinforce your commitment to your service area.
+These search engine optimization factors reinforce your commitment to your service area.

 # 6 – Proper technical website architecture